jaraco/cssutils/README.txt

     - **TODO**
         + CSSCapture:
             - for all stuff, use order of specific things (HTTP  Header, @charset , ... )
-            - save inline styles in same folder as all other sheets!!!
+            - save inline styles in same folder as all other sheets

+0.9.4a3 071106
     + CSSCapture:
         + **FEATURE**: Added option ``-m, --minified`` to CSSCapture which saves the retrieved CSS files with the cssutils serializer setting ``Preferences.useMinified()``.

         - **BUGFIX**: option '-p' of csscapture is removed as it was not used anyway.
 A new option ``-r, --saveraw`` has been added which defaults to ``False``.
 If given saves raw css otherwise cssutils' parsed files.
         - **BUGFIX**: CSSCapture now uses the ``cssutils.parseString`` method so invalid sheets should be saved too.
 Until now in case of an error the sheet was not saved at all.

+    - **BUGFIX/FEATURE**: Handling of unicode escapes should now work propertly.

+      The tokenizer resolves any unicodes escape sequences now so cssutils internally simple unicode strings are used.

-    - **BUGFIX**: Serializer should serialize a CSSStyleSheet properly escaped according to the relevant encoding defined in an @charset rule of defaulting to UTF-8.
+      The serializer should serialize a CSSStyleSheet properly escaped according to the relevant encoding defined in an @charset rule or defaulting to UTF-8.
 Characters not allowed in the current encoding are escaped the CSS way with a backslash followed by a uppercase 6 digit hex code point (**always 6 digits** to make it easier not to have to check if no hexdigit char is following).

-      This *feature* was not present in any older version of cssutils.
+      This *FEATURE* was not present in any older version of cssutils.

     - **BUGFIX**: Names (of properties or values) which are normalized should be properly normalized now so simple escapes like ``c\olor`` but also unicode escapes like ``\43olor`` should result in the property name ``color`` now